geospatialem/conferences/2015/2015NACIS.md

 * Foreign born ("current age" map)
 * Canals (1820-1890)

-## *Beyond Paper: Ideas for Interactive Maps*, [Peter Liu](http://www.twitter.com/chieflybrit), [San Francisco Transit Solution Example](http://allthebuses.com), [Elevation Example](https://www.mapbox.com/blog/dc-bikeshare-revisited), [Time Travel Sled Race Example](https://www.mapbox.com/blog/playback-the-iditarod-with-turf), [E-mail](mailto:peter@mapbox.com)
+## *Beyond Paper: Ideas for Interactive Maps*, Peter Liu

-*Interactive means we don't have to anticipate, only react when the user asks for information.*
+### Interactive means we don't have to anticipate, only react when the user asks for information.

 ### Breadth vs. Granularity (*see photo*)
 * Respond to user input